AltayAli/SVS.Invoice/README.md

 ## Configuration

 You have to config some properties.
-Open appsettings.Developer.json file.
+Open appsettings.json or appsettings.Developer.json file.
 - Update ConnectionStrings > DataConnection.
 Please select the connection string for MS SQL database.
 - Update EmailSettings.